GuanLab/DDR-Drug-Synergy-Prediction/README.md

 python data_process.py
 ```

-This will construct feature matrix for all the monotherapy features
+This will construct feature matrix for all the monotherapy features.

-then we run:
+Then we run

 ```
 python model_training.py